shelbyspees/speesblog/_posts/2015-03-15-how-to-cover-letter.md

 ---
 layout: post
-title: How to Cover Letter
+title: "How to Cover Letter"
-category: job hunting
+category: job_hunting
-published: false
 ---

 Here's how I write my cover letters.

 I won't claim that it's the best way, but it's the way I write them after spending the past four years reading every job application advice article I came across.
 I spent a lot of time at Career Services.
 You should see my Evernote.

 >Dear [hiring manager],
 >